Image

 Violent Crimes Lawyer Effingham, IL — facing arrest or an investigation means you need answers and action right away.
-Our violent crimes lawyers in Effingham, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
+Our violent crimes lawyers in Effingham, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
 At Combs Waterkotte, our Effingham, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Effingham, IL